 The marker is on the property of the Valley Forge Christian College, which is the former site of the Valley Forge General Hospital that was open from 1943 to 1974.
 Please click here to view a page about the marker ceremony and view a slide show about the ceremony.

-The Society has information about local genealogy, old local newspapers on microfilm and CDs, information as well as an extensive collection of old photographs of Phoenix Iron Co., old buildings and homes, people, and Phoenixville, yearbooks from Phoenixville High School, many historical artifacts, a Phoenix Steel Column, and over 300 pieces of Etruscan Majolica.
+Museum Information: The Society has information about local genealogy, old local newspapers on microfilm and CDs, information as well as an extensive collection of old photographs of Phoenix Iron Co., old buildings and homes, people, and Phoenixville, yearbooks from Phoenixville High School, many historical artifacts, a Phoenix Steel Column, and over 300 pieces of Etruscan Majolica.